semicolom/django-package-template/README.md

 # Django Package Template

-Django boilerplate based on https://github.com/pydanny/cookiecutter-djangopackage
+Django package boilerplate based on https://github.com/pydanny/cookiecutter-djangopackage to start a new Django package for you app.

 ## Usage
 Install cookiecutter: